Ammara9/react/SchoolApp/README.md

 # Project Overview

-This project is a comprehensive web application built with React, leveraging several modern libraries and services to create a user-friendly and interactive experience.
+This project is a comprehensive web application built with React.js, Bootstrap and Firebase leveraging several modern libraries and services to create a user-friendly and interactive experience.
 The application focuses on user authentication, profile management, and educational content related to global environmental issues.
 It also includes a quiz feature that enhances user engagement.
 Below is a detailed breakdown of the components, libraries, and functionalities that make up the project.

 ## Key Packages and Libraries Used
 @fortawesome/free-solid-svg-icons@^6.5.1: Provides a collection of solid icons for use throughout the application.